Quidvio/AA-SSG-Routing-Datapack/README.md

 ---

 [^1]: Excludes obvious or mobs that don't spawn with World Generation.
+See full list on the release page.
 [^2]: These blocks are visible when inside of blocks in Spectator mode.